 CV

-• Certificate in Creatively Fit Coaching and Open Studio Project Facilitator Training
+- Certificate in Open Studio Project Facilitator Training

 CURRENT MEMBERSHIP/VOLUNTEER